An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty

-\begin{remark} Mesh coarsening plays a role as important as mesh refinement in level-set–based methods, as it allows the computational mesh to adapt to the evolving level-set interface by removing unnecessary fine elements, thereby improving efficiency while preserving accuracy.
-Since mesh coarsening is not currently supported in the FEniCS/DOLFIN framework, we adopt an alternative strategy in Algorithm~\ref{alg:full_procedure} by resetting the mesh to the initial coarse discretization.
-While this strategy is adequate for the benchmark problems considered here, a fully integrated coarsening approach will be essential for more complex applications. \end{remark}
+\begin{remark} Mesh coarsening is as important as mesh refinement in level-set--based shape optimization because it enables the computational mesh to adapt to the evolving geometry by eliminating unnecessarily fine elements while maintaining the accuracy of the numerical approximation.
+Such a mechanism is particularly beneficial when regions that previously required local refinement no longer contain relevant geometric features.

+Since mesh coarsening is not currently supported in the FEniCS/DOLFIN framework, we employ the alternative strategy used in Algorithm~\ref{alg:full_procedure}, namely resetting the mesh to the initial triangulation after each optimization step.
+Although this approach is sufficient for the benchmark problems considered in this work, the incorporation of a genuine adaptive coarsening procedure would be desirable for large-scale and more complex applications, where long optimization runs may otherwise lead to unnecessarily fine meshes and increased computational costs. \end{remark}